cokelaer/python_notes/source/python2to3.rst

 These are called **relative imports**, and there is also a syntax to import from one level up module above: from .. import csv.

-If you to support both Python 2 and Python 3, the from . and from .. syntax is available since Python 2.5, with a from __future__ import absolute_import statement that changes the behavior to the Python 3 behavior.
+If you wish to support both Python 2 and Python 3, the from . and from .. syntax is available since Python 2.5, with a from __future__ import absolute_import statement that changes the behavior to the Python 3 behavior.

 input() and raw_input()